IIM Nagpur opens admissions to 5th batch of Post Graduate Certificate Programme in Strategic Management - www.lokmattimes.com

 IIM Nagpur opens admissions to 5th batch of Post Graduate Certificate Programme in Strategic Management

-PNN Nagpur (Maharashtra) [India], December 9: The Indian Institute of Management Nagpur (IIM Nagpur), one of the fastest growing ...
+Nagpur (Maharashtra) [India], December 9: The Indian Institute of Management Nagpur (IIM Nagpur), one of the fastest growing IIMs renowned ...

 Nagpur (Maharashtra) [India], December 9: The Indian Institute of Management Nagpur (IIM Nagpur), one of the fastest growing IIMs renowned for contemporary business education, in collaboration with TimesPro, announced the launch of the fifth batch of the Post Graduate Certificate Programme in Strategic Management.
 The programme builds multifaceted management capabilities, equips learners with a well-rounded grasp of general management and leadership and enables them to analyse and address the intricate issues faced by top decision-makers during organisational transformation.